-They are typically almost a white color although the shade will vary due to different factors.
+They are typically a gray/white color although the shade will vary due to different factors.

-You will need to discuss this directly with your aCremation Advisor but normally it should be viewed prior to being released to aCremation.
+You will need to discuss this directly with your aCremation Arrangement Counselor but normally it should be viewed prior to being released to aCremation.
 Often times, it is not recommended that an unembalmed body not have a formal viewing because of the natural decomposition that begins immediately after death or the cosmetic appearance of the body after an autopsy is conducted.

 No. Embalming is typically used when there is going to be a presentation during a memorial service or there is a need to transport the body by rail or airline prior to cremation.
 Otherwise, refrigeration is used to retard tissue decomposition.
 Refrigeration protects the general public from potential health hazards.

 Typically the entire process takes about 5 hours although the actual time for the body to be consumed is approximately 3 hours.
 Read more

 Any remains that are not bone fragments are separated and permanently disposed.
 The bone fragments go through a process where they are grinded and reduced to small before being placed in a temporary container or urn.
 This is the final stage of the cremation process.